ElifAksu/CarND-Behavioral-Cloning-P3/writeup_report.md

  |ELU					|	|

-The model includes ELU layers to introduce nonlinearity.
 #### Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting.